ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the programmer go broke?
-Because he lost his domain in a cyber attack and couldn't CTRL+Z his financial troubles!
+1. Why did the software developer go broke?
+Because he lost his domain in a phishing attack!

 2. Why did the computer go to the doctor?
-It had a virus and needed a byte!
+Because it had a virus!

-3. Why did the software engineer always bring a ladder to work?
-Because he was afraid of falling into the "cloud"!
+3. Why do programmers prefer dark mode?
+Because the light attracts bugs!

-4. Why did the cyber security expert bring a flashlight to work?
-In case of a "dark web" emergency!
+4. Why did the cybersecurity expert always carry a ladder?
+To prevent hackers from accessing the cloud!

 [
-Sat Dec  2 01:08:29 UTC 2023
+Sun Dec  3 01:14:51 UTC 2023
  ]